“You Princeton folks stole Hamilton and St. Marie, root and branch,

 But with a noted frontiersman as its front man and backed by land speculators eager to cash in on the rush certain to follow Wisconsin’s statehood in 1848, the venture on the east bank of the Fox River about two miles north of Princeton known first as Shaw’s Landing and later as St. Marie appeared positioned for success.

-Today, two cemeteries, one misnamed and the other hidden by trees, an intersection of two country roads where fragrant lilacs will soon bloom again, and a road heading west from the west bank of the Fox River are visible reminders of the once promising hamlet.
+Today, two cemeteries, one misnamed and the other hidden by trees, an intersection of two country roads where fragrant lilacs will soon bloom again, and a road heading west from the west bank of the Fox River are visible reminders of the once promising hamlet of St. Marie.

 The land that St. Marie founder John Shaw, a veteran of the War of 1812 and several battles with American Indians, envisioned in 1847 as a thriving community with a courthouse, churches and schools is mostly cornfields, wetlands, and woods.

-Local historians have estimated 30 or more buildings stood here at the village’s zenith.
+Local historians have estimated about 30 buildings stood here at the village’s zenith.
 Not one remains.

 In “Shaw’s Narrative,” dictated to Lyman Draper in 1855 and published by the Wisconsin Historical Society in 1856, Shaw said he came to Wisconsin in 1845 and “located the present site of St. Marie, on a beautiful bank of Fox River, in Marquette County, where I removed in 1846, and where I still reside.
 On the opposite bank of Fox River is a large spring, called by the early French, La Cote Ste.
 Marie.”